techwise-technologies/tsuki-dev/README.md

 ### Docker ?

 Developing apps today requires so much more than writing code.
-Multiple languages, frameworks, architectures, and discontinuous interfaces between tools for each lifecycle stage creates enormous complexity.
+Multiple languages, frameworks, architectures and discontinuous interfaces between tools for each lifecycle stage creates enormous complexity.

 Docker simplifies and accelerates workflow, while giving developers the freedom to innovate with their choice of tools, application stacks, and deployment environments for each project.